ChowAlbert/hello-world/README.md

 # hello-world
-this my first try on github
+this is my first try on github